piyushsonigara04/MITWPU_TEAM6_FOREX/README.md

 git clone https://github.com/piyushsonigara04/MITWPU_TEAM6_FOREX.git

-2] Prepare the database: Ensure the ntx.db SQLite database is in the project directory with the necessary tables (e.g., currency).

-3] Run the server: python app.py
+2] Run the server: python app.py

-4] Access the API: The server will run on http://localhost:5000/.
+3] Access the API: The server will run on http://localhost:5000/.

-5] Run the frontend using npm run dev
+4] Run the frontend using npm run dev